How to Re-register Microsoft Store in Windows 11

 Windows also allows you to reinstall the Microsoft Store app if it’s not working usually.
 Users can reset or repair, reinstall, and more to resolve issues with the app.

 Another troubleshooting step to fix the Microsoft Store app is to re-register it.
-Re-registering the app may fix issues that resetting or reinstalling may not have resolved.
+Re-registering the app may fix issues that may not have been resolved by resetting or reinstalling it.

 Re-register the Microsoft Store app for the current user